Slan: Plot

 Slans are evolved humans, named after their alleged creator, Samuel Lann.
 They have the psychic abilities to read minds and are super-intelligent.
 They possess near limitless stamina, "nerves of steel," and superior strength and speed.
 When Slans are ill or seriously injured, they retreat into a healing trance.
+However, the human dictator Kier Gray leads a campaign to exterminate the Slans.

 There are two kinds of Slans.
 One type has tendrils on their heads and can read the minds of ordinary humans and telepathically communicate with other Slans.
-The tendrils are golden-colored, making it easy to spot a Slan.
+The tendrils are golden-colored, making it easy to spot them.
 These Slans are hunted to near extinction.
-The other type is tendrilless, still super intelligent but without psychic abilities, except the ability to hide their thoughts from the first type of Slan.
-The human dictator Kier Gray leads a campaign to exterminate the Slans.
+The other type is tendrilless, equally as intelligent as the tendrilled kind but without psychic abilities, except the ability to hide their thoughts from the first type of Slan.

 As the novel begins, nine-year-old Jommy Cross (a telepathic Slan of the first type) travels with his mother to the capital, Centropolis.
 They are discovered and Jommy's mother is killed, while Jommy flees.
 Jommy Cross is not only the heir to the brilliant inventions of his father, but he represents the last hope of the Slan race to save it from genocide.
 In fulfilling his mission, he seeks to destroy Kier Gray, and, in their final confrontation, discovers an astonishing secret.

 Reception

 Groff Conklin, reviewing a 1951 edition, described Slan as "a little overblown, considerably melodramatic, but still [a] really gripping adventure story."
 P. Schuyler Miller called Slan "van Vogt's first and most famous novel, perhaps his best."
 In a back-cover blurb in the 1998 Orb edition, Charles de Lint says this: "Over fifty years on from when it first saw print, van Vogt's Slan is still one of the quintessential classics in the field that other SF novels will inevitably be measured against."

 R. D. Mullen reported Slan to be "perhaps the most widely read, and perhaps the best of [van Vogt's] novels."
 He described the situation of the Slan minority in the imagined society as "obviously intended" as analogous to "the position of the Jews in the Third Reich", though in the novel "there actually is a secret world-wide conspiracy, and the Slans actually do control the world in much the same way as is imagined about the Jews by students of The Protocols of Zion."
-Others have included the Bozo Bus Building in Minneapolis, Minnesota and Lytheria in Milwaukee, Wisconsin.